Hotels near Santa Rita Park

 Which hotels near Santa Rita Park are great for a weekend getaway?

 Several hotels near Santa Rita Park are ideal for a weekend getaway.
-DoubleTree by Hilton Tucson Downtown Convention Center (1.46 mi) offers a pool and on-site dining.
-The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (1.77 mi) offers a pool and on-site dining.
+DoubleTree by Hilton Tucson Downtown Convention Center (1.46 mi, from $199/night), voco The Tuxon by IHG (1.63 mi, from $108/night), and AC Hotel by Marriott Tucson Downtown (1.66 mi, from $285/night) all offer a pool and on-site dining.

 Which hotels near Santa Rita Park are good for team or group travel?